Reward and recognition: your complete guide

-But, what is certain is that whether it’s peer-to-peer or manager-driven, personal email or Total Reward Statement, global or simply acknowledging your employee of the month, recognition is a cultural - and a wellbeing - necessity.
+But, what is certain is that whether it’s peer-to-peer or manager-driven, personal email or Total Reward Statement, globally-enabled or simply acknowledging your employee of the month, recognition is a cultural - and a wellbeing - necessity.
+Not to mention, it can have a huge impact on your employee engagement and even employer brand!
 In order to gain excellent Glassdoor reviews and nurture a culture of trust, employers need to show their people that their work is valued and appreciated.
 After all, it is in our behaviour to want to feel appreciated.

 The recognition dilemma: finding something for everyone

 86% of HR professionals say that values-based recognition programmes make their employees happier.
 But why is social recognition so important to our development?
 And what kind of recognition gets the most positive response from us?
 The answer lies in psychology.
 We all have some very basic psychological needs – to belong, to have a social network, and to have the approval of our peers.
 We’re seeing these needs manifest more openly in the workplace.
 Perhaps we need to take a step back from complex recognition strategies, and see what happens to our people strategy as a result.

 Back to basics: social recognition as a vital human need

 From as young as four, children are teaching us why it’s so important to acknowledge achievement.
 In The Secret Life of Four-Year-Olds, a class full of toddlers meet at pre-school for the first time, and through a series of cameras and sensors, the audience sees the children’s behaviours unfold and develop.